-[The Buyer's equality and diversity policy/requirements and instructions related to equality Law [and] environmental policy are Available upon request [The Buyer's health and safety policy is: Available upon request 20.
-Special Terms None 21.
-Incorporated /terms The following documents are incorporated into the Contract.
-If there is any conflict, the following order of precedence applies: a) The cover letter from the Buyer to the Supplier dated 21 February 2023 (if used) b) This Order Form c) Any Special Terms (see row 20 (Special Terms) in this Order Form) d) Conditions (as they may be amended by [Annex 5 - Optional IPR Clauses) e) The following Annexes in equal order of precedence: i.
+16. Key Staff For the purposes of the Contract the Buyer requires the Supplier to ensure that any person employed in the Delivery of the Deliverables has undertaken and passed the suppliers vetting procedure.
+17. Procedures and Policies The Buyer's policy for Contractors working on site is in Annex 7 (VII).
+18. Special Terms The following documents are incorporated into the Contract.
+I there is any conflict, the following order of precedence applies a) The cover letter from the Buyer to the Supplier dated 10th July 2023 (if used) b) This Order Form c) Conditions d) The following Annexes in equal order of precedence: i.
 Annex 1 - Processing Personal Data ii.
-Annex 2 Specification iii.
-Annex 3- Charges iv.
-Annex 4 - Supplier Tender, unless any part of the Tender offers a better commercial position for the Buyer (as decided by the Buyer, in its absolute discretion), in which case that part of the Tender will take precedence over the documents above.
+Annex 2 - Specification iii.
+Annex 3 - Charges Annex 4 - Supplier Tender, unless any part of the Tender offers a better commercial position for the Buyer (as decided by the Buyer, in its absolute discretion), in which case that part of the Tender will take precedence over the documents above.